 Targeting Specific Problems with a Drug Detox Diet

 Your detox dietitian will work with you to create a plan that meets your specific needs.
 Some of the things that they may consider include your age, weight, health history, and current dietary restrictions.
 Your detox dietitian may also recommend that you follow a specific detox diet plan.
-Such a plan may include things like a juice fast, detox cleanses, or raw food detox diet.
+Such a plan may include things like a juice fast, detox cleanse, or raw food detox diet.

 Creating a detox diet for an addicted person usually starts with a cleansing drink.
 This may include something such as fruit or vegetable juice, water or broth.
 The detox team will work with you to create a diet that is tailored to your specific needs.
 Of course, this would include plenty of nutrient-rich foods.

-Specially prepared drug detox diets correct problems that occur from the symptoms that are experienced during the withdrawal of drugs and toxins.
+Specially prepared drug detox diets correct problems that occur from the symptoms that are experienced during withdrawal of drugs and toxins.
 For example, foods rich in potassium are important after diarrhea and vomiting.
-On the other side of this issue, people with opiate addictions may come to detox with constipation which is helped with the natural use of fruits and vegetables.
+On the other side of this issue, people with opiate addictions may come to detox with constipation that is helped with the natural use of fruits and vegetables.

 Specific vitamins and minerals are often lost through alcoholism, and these can be replaced in pill form, food choices, and in extreme cases through intravenous infusions.
 Addictions to methamphetamines and cocaine often lead to extreme weight loss.
 Slowly increasing good fats through healthy oils and calories will replace lost weight and improve overall nutrition.

 A good drug detox diet will include small frequent meals, with snacks in between.
 This constant supply of food is more easily managed than large, less frequent meals.
-Learning to enjoy and appreciate foods, and the socialization that goes along with meals is another important feature of a drug detox diet.
+Learning to enjoy and appreciate foods, and the socialization that goes along with meals, is another important feature of a drug detox diet.